BurntKevin/Conway-s-Game-of-Life-Visualizer/README.md

+# Project Status
+The C and MIPS implementation is complete.
+The website implementation is a rough core of what features it has.
+Development has been moved to another repository.

 # Conway's Game of Life

 Conway's Game of Life is a fascinating simulation highlighting the many ways an entity can develop and I wanted to visualize it in a fun neat program.